MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaUserChatMessage.md

 This API cannot create a new chat; you must use the list chats method to retrieve the ID of an existing chat before creating a chat message.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserChatMessage](/powershell/module/Microsoft.Graph.Teams/New-MgUserChatMessage?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)